WAGR L class (diesel): History

 In July 1998, seven were sold to Australian Transport Network.
 After being overhauled by National Railway Equipment Company, Whyalla, four were placed in service by ATN Access hauling grain trains in southern New South Wales and Victoria.
 Three were included in the sale of Australian Transport Network to Pacific National in February 2004 while the fourth along with the three unused examples along with one of the operational units were sold to Rail Technical Services, Dynon who resold them to QR National subsidiaries Interail and Australian Railroad Group for use in New South Wales.

 The remainder were included in the sale of Westrail to Australian Railroad Group in December 2000.
 All were included in the sale of Australian Railroad Group's Western Australian operations to QR National in June 2006.
-After being stored for some years, the Pacific National-owned L's were scrapped in 2015.
+After being stored for some years, the Pacific National units were scrapped in 2015.

-All of the locomotives now under the control of Aurizon have been renumbered as the 3100 class.
-Those fitted with Q-Tron traction control have had the "LQ" prefix applied, those with ZTR traction control "LZ".
+All of the locomotives under the control of the Australian Railroad Group have been renumbered as the 3100 class.
+Those fitted with Q-Tron traction control have had the "LQ" prefix applied, those with ZTR traction control were called "LZ".
 Some were transferred to New South Wales to haul trains from the Manildra Group's flour mills at Gunnedah, Manildra and Narrandera to Bomaderry from 2003 until 2008.

 In 2011, Comalco sold R1.001 to Australian Locolease who placed it in service as L277 and leased it to El Zorro to operate grain trains in Victoria.
-After several years of storage and irregular use, L277 was sold on to Southern Shorthaul Railroad in 2020 with the loco being transferred to Cootamundra for reactivation work.
-It was reactivated in September 2020.
+After several years of storage and irregular use, L277 was sold to Southern Shorthaul Railroad in 2020 and was transferred to Cootamundra for reactivation work, which was completed in September 2020.

-In 2018, all Aurizon owned units were placed into long term storage, future uncertain.
-LZ3111 hauled three sister units to Avon Yard on train 6111 on the 12th January that year before returning light engine as train 6112 back to Forrestfield.
+In 2018, all Aurizon owned units were placed into long term storage, facing an uncertain future.
+LZ3111 hauled three sister units as well as flatbed and well wagons to Avon Yard on 12 January that year before returning light engine back to Forrestfield.

-In 2021, Aurizon reactivated LZ3119 and LZ3120 for use on grain trains in New South Wales.
+In July 2021, Aurizon reactivated LZ3119 and LZ3120 for use on grain trains in New South Wales.
 After spending a year and a half there, LZ3120 was transferred back to Western Australia in December 2022.

-Models of the L Class have been produced in HO scale by two companies: Haskell Co Taiwan and Southern Rail Models.
+Nearly a month prior to this, LZ3109 and LZ3114 were shipped by road to Progress Rail's workshops in Port Augusta for rebuilding and return to service.